developer-friendly/blog/docs/posts/0009-external-secrets-aks-to-aws-ssm.md

 This is an unfortunate mishap.
-If you're curious to read the full details, I have provided a very long and detailed explanation in [their GitHub repository's issue].
+If you're curious to read the full details, I have provided a very long and detailed explanation in their GitHub repository's issue[^17].

-The gist of that discussion, if you're not feeling like reading my whole rambling, is that the External Secrets operator is not able to assume IAM Role with Web Identity outside the AWS EKS Kubernetes cluster; that is, you'll only get the benefit of [OpenID Connect](/category/openid-connect) if [only you're within AWS] as far as External Secrets operator is concerned.
+The gist of that discussion, if you're not feeling like reading my whole rambling, is that the External Secrets operator is not able to assume IAM Role with Web Identity outside the AWS EKS Kubernetes cluster; that is, you'll only get the benefit of [OpenID Connect](/category/openid-connect) if only you're within AWS[^18] as far as External Secrets operator is concerned.

 That is something I consider to be a bug!
 It shouldn't be the case and they should be able to handle Kubernetes clusters where we wouldn't want to manually